ctphrs/Starlink-Monitor/README.md

   - **AirGradient Monitoring**: Configures [`airgradient-prometheus`](https://github.com/geerlingguy/airgradient-prometheus) and a Grafana dashboard, which tracks and displays air quality over time via one or more AirGradient DIY monitors.
 (Disabled by default.
 Enable and configure using the `airgradient_enable` var in `config.yml`.
 See example configuration for ability to monitor multiple AirGradient DIY stations.)
   - **Starlink Monitoring**: Installs a [`starlink` prometheus exporter](https://github.com/danopstech/starlink_exporter) and a Grafana dashboard, which tracks and displays Starlink statistics.
 (Disabled by default.
 Enable and configure using the `starlink_enable` var in `config.yml`.)

-**IMPORTANT NOTE**: If you use the included Internet monitoring, it will download a decently-large amount of data through your Internet connection on a daily basis.
-Don't use it, or tune the `internet-monitoring` setup to not run the speedtests as often, if you have a metered connection!

 ## Recommended Pi and OS

 You should use a Raspberry Pi 4 model B or better.
 The Pi 4 and later generations of Pi include a full gigabit network interface and enough I/O to reliably measure fast Internet connections.